zecod/gatto-mail/README.md

    - Simulates sending an email by connecting to the mail server via SMTP (no real email is sent).

 4. **Check Catch-All:**
-   - Checks if the mail server accepts any email (catch-all).
-Only if not, can the address be confirmed as valid.
+   - To check if an address is valid, we ask the mail server if it knows this address.
+Some mail servers do not reply or do not provide verification, so we can't always verify if an email is valid or not.

+**Notice:** Some mail servers do not reply or do not provide verification, so we can't always verify if an email is valid or not.

 ---